 Benefits of Courtroom Technology

 In the courtroom, new technologies allow your lawyer to present your case using a variety of formats and methods.
 Your attorney may use digital photos, video presentations, or 3D models to make your case more engrossing and effective.
 For instance, if you were seriously hurt in a motor vehicle accident, your attorney could display pictures and videos of your injuries to help the jury comprehend the severity of your injuries.
-Technology can give juries a deeper understanding of your case and help them remember important information by engaging more of their senses.
+Technology can give juries a deeper understanding of your case.
+It can help them remember important information by engaging more of their senses.

 New advancements in courtroom technology are being made every day.
 One particularly notable developing technology is AR, or augmented reality.
 AR allows digital 3D renderings to be overlaid in real-world spaces.